awoody934/PoppyHuang_resume/docs/index.md

 ### Data Science Lead

-`September 2027 - April 2028`
+`January 2021 - April 2021`
-__Good2Go__, Consultant
+__Research__, Consultant

-- Built product ordering and supply predictive algorithms for chips and beverages categories
+- Used R to built predictive algorithms for lifetime for the lightbob.
-- Established standardized SQL calls and connections for PowerBI dashboards
+- Established standardized SQL calls and connections for PowerBI dashboard.
-- Found over $35k in waste and saved over 200 annual hours of store quality control work

-### Data Science Consulting Team

-`January 2027 - April 2027`
-__Imagine Learning__

-- Build web scraping tool to find and format school district technology data.
-- Used R and the Rvest package to parse and format web data.
-- Saved 30 hours a month with the automated scripts.

-`April 2027 - July 2027`
-__Pinnacle Management Group__,

-- Proof of concept development of dashboards using client's corporate data.
-- Built and documented differences of PowerBI, Google Dashoards, and Tableau.
-- Saved client $10k in database and dashboard server fees and validated future dashboard processes.

 ## Service and Work History

-`2025-2027`
-__Math Tutor__, LDSBC

-`2023-2025`
+`2016-2017`
-__Service Missionary__, South Africa
+__Service Missionary__, Leeds England
+-	Maintained an 80+ hour work week for 1.5 years, teaching Christian principles to hundreds of families and individuals
+-	Supervised and frequently trained other young adults serving as church volunteers
+-	Learned valuable skills such as self-motivation, leadership and discipline